 My “Black Women’s Narratives and Counter-narratives” class assignment was featured in the New York Times.

-I have delivered talks at Saint Joseph’s University, the University of Hull-Yorkshire, England’s Wilberforce Institute for the Study of Slavery and Emancipation (WISE), National Women’s Studies Association (NWSA), the Collegium for African American Research (CAAR), American Comparative Literature Association (ACLA), American Studies Association (ASA), the American Literature Association (ALA), and the Multi-ethnic Literatures of the US (MELUS) conference.
+I have presented my research at Saint Joseph’s University, the University of Hull-Yorkshire, England’s Wilberforce Institute for the Study of Slavery and Emancipation (WISE), National Women’s Studies Association (NWSA), the Collegium for African American Research (CAAR), American Comparative Literature Association (ACLA), American Studies Association (ASA), the American Literature Association (ALA), and the Multi-ethnic Literatures of the US (MELUS) conference.

 Fellowships & Awards